Sexually Transmissible InfectionsBook Now

 Sexually transmissible disease checks are diagnostic procedures employed for the identification of the infection.
 Sometimes, the sexually transmissible infection does not cause any symptoms and the infected person can continue to transmit the infection unaware of the condition.
 Early detection of the infection may be helpful for the successful treatment and prevention of further transmission.
 Diagnostic procedures for identification of common STDs include blood tests, urine tests, body fluid sample test and specific screening tests for people prone to the infection.
 Blood and urine tests help identify sexually transmissible infections such as advanced stages of syphilis.
 Fluid sample testing assists in confirming the type of infection and the causative agent.

 Screening of Sexually Transmissible Diseases

 Screening refers to the testing of sexually transmissible infections in asymptomatic individuals who are more vulnerable to the infection.
-Blood and saliva testing is a common screening test for the HIV virus in patients within the age group of 13 -64 years.
-Screening test for HIV, hepatitis B, chlamydia and syphilis are mandatory in pregnant women, during the first prenatal visit.
+Blood and saliva testing is a common screening test for the HIV in patients within the age group of 13 -64 years.
+Screening tests for HIV, hepatitis B, chlamydia and syphilis are mandatory in pregnant women, during the first prenatal visit.
 Pregnant women may also be at an increased risk of developing gonorrhoea and hepatitis C. Hence, screening tests for gonorrhoea and hepatitis C are also recommended during pregnancy.
-Sexually active women, homosexual men and HIV positive individuals are more prone to the other sexual transmissible infections.
+Sexually active women, homosexual men, and HIV positive individuals are more prone to the other sexually transmissible infections.
 Regular screening is advisable for early detection and appropriate management of these infections.